m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:Fixing TextEditing controller Issues and other Minor Issues in Complete profile Page
+Issue4:Fixing TextEditing controller Issues and other Minor Issues in Complete profile Page
 about: Create a report to help us improve
 title: ''
 labels: '#14'